Unicorn Bio's logo

 Regenerative medicines

-Developing and manufacturing cell-based regenerative therapeutics, from iPSC-derived CAR-T and CAR-NK cell therapies to iPSC-derived cardiomyocytes, neuronal progenitor & pancreatic beta cells (autologous/allogeneic) and engineered tissue and organ development using donor or patient-specific cells, is long, arduous path.
+Developing and manufacturing cell-based regenerative therapeutics, from iPSC-derived CAR-T and CAR-NK cell therapies to iPSC-derived cardiomyocytes, neuronal progenitor & pancreatic beta cells, is long, arduous path.
 We want to help.

 See All Scientific Areas